Graylog2/documentation/pages/getting_started/stream_alerts.rst

 .. image:: /images/gs_22-editrules.png

-Pick the Syslog UDP Input, and click Add stream rule.
+Pick the Syslog UDP Input and click the *Add stream rule* button.

 .. image:: /images/gs_23-streamrule.png

-Then, type in the values shown below and hit save.
+Next, type in the values shown below and click the *Save* button.

 .. image:: /images/gs_28-streamrule-form.png

-Then click I’m done!
+Finally, click the *I'm done* button!

-We have just configured this stream to process in real time all the messages that come in from the security/authorization facility.
+We have just configured this stream to process in real time all the messages that come in from the ``security/authorization`` facility.

 Now let’s create the alert.